DronePilotsFederation/WRSA-WorkingGroup/WRSARules.md

 * Team Sport: Teams of two or more pilots grouped into a team are judged upon a cumulative team time or other team-based scoring criteria.
 Pilots may only compete in the team competition with one team.

 ### Judging and marshaling
-* All races will be governed by an appointed judging committee.
+* All races will be governed by an appointed team of judges.
 * All races will follow the general rules and regulations of amateur competition, including those of the AMA or the local, equivalent authority.
 * Each race will be monitored by judges, cameras, timing/lap systems and marshals to maintain fair and accurate competition.
 * In the event of a mid-air collision, pilots can resume the race if they are able to take off again without intervention, otherwise their heat is considered a DNF.
-* The Field Marshal has the executive decision.
 * Any practice or behaviour deemed unsafe, (i.e. flying above the max ceiling height) will result in an immediate disqualification.

 ### Airframe general guidelines